lizhanmit/scala-tutorial/README.md

 - An object with the same name as a class is called a companion object.
 - Conversely, the class is the object’s companion class.
 - A companion class or object can access the private members of its companion.
-- Use a companion object for methods and values which are not specific to instances of the companion class.
 - **NOTE**: If a class or object has a companion, both must be defined in the same file.
+- Use a companion object for methods and values that are not specific to instances of the companion class.
 - `static` members in Java are modeled as ordinary members of a companion object in Scala.

 ---